bovisp/moodle-upgrade/README.md

 **Insert upgrade_page_two**

-## Upgrading you plugins
+## Upgrading your plugins

 Now comes the very very fun part.
 Copying over your plugins.
-Onthe page after the server check page, you will land on a ridiculously long page titles `Plugins check`.
+On the page after the server check page, you will land on a ridiculously long page titled `Plugins check`.
 The purpose of this page is to show you which plugins (either Moodle core or ones that you created and/or installed) are to be upgraded and which ones are to be deleted.
 It will also indicate any new plugins (as part of Moodle new core features) that will be installed.

 Here's the rub.
 Many plugins that you installed are in the old `moodle.backup` folder and must first be copied over before you can move away from this page and complete the installation.
 For Training Portal, there are a lot of them and it is best to pick them off one by one.